luk3thomas/cgol/README.md

     |   |   |   |
     +-----------+

-**For a space that is 'populated'**:

-* Each cell with one or no neighbors dies, as if by loneliness.
-* Each cell with four or more neighbors dies, as if by overpopulation.
-* Each cell with two or three neighbors survives.

-**For a space that is 'empty' or 'unpopulated'**:

-* Each cell with three neighbors becomes populated.

-### How it works

-1. A populated cell with 0 or 1 dies
+1. A populated cell with 0 or 1 neighbors dies
-1. A populated cell with 4, 5, 6, 7, or 8 dies
+1. A populated cell with 4, 5, 6, 7, or 8 neighbors dies
-1. A populated cell with 2 or 3 survives
+1. A populated cell with 2 or 3 neighbors survives
-1. An unpopulated cell with 3 is born
+1. An unpopulated cell with 3 neighbors is born

+### Structure

+#### Board

+A board is a set of rows and columns populated with cells and printed to SDOUT.
+The board is redrawn with each iteration of the game and cells are turned on or off based on their adjoining neighbors.

+##### Instance variables

+1. `size` [rows, columns].
+An array or rows and columns. e.g. [100, 200].
+1. `fps` integer.
+The number of frames per second
+1. `population`.
+You may pre populate the board if you like, otherwise the board is populated by random.

+#### Cell

+A cell is a single point on the board.
+A cell is `alive` or `dead` based on the number of adjoining neighbors.

+##### Instance variables

+1. `row` Integer.
+The row of the cell
+1. `column` Integer.
+The column of the cell
+1. `alive` Boolean.
+The current state of the cell. `true` if the cell is alive, or `false` if the cell is dead

+##### Methods

+1. `alive=` Boolean.
+Assign the state of the cell
+1. `alive?` Boolean.
+The next state of the cell.  `true` if the cell should be alive, or `false` if the cell should be dead

+##### Private Methods

+1. `lonely?` Boolean. `true` if the cell should die from loneliness, or `false` if the cell should remain alive
+1. `crowded?` Boolean. `true` if the cell should die from overpopulation, or `false` if the cell should remain alive
+1. `sustained?` Boolean. `true` if the cell should remain alive, or `false` if the cell should die
+1. `lush?` Boolean. `true` if the cell should live, or `false` if the cell should remain dormant